 Mr Malherbe was appointed to the Board in 2010 as a Non-executive Director and has served as Deputy Chairman since September 2013.
-He also serves as Chairman of the Audit Committee and is a member of the Strategic Security and Nominations Committees.
+He also serves as Chairman of the Audit Committee and is a member of the Strategic Security Committee, and was a member of the Nominations Committee until April 2022.